Housing and Economic Security: Lessons from the Pandemic

-Maintaining Momentum for Economic Justice – A two part series
+Maintaining Momentum for Economic Justice

-The economic crash caused by COVID underscored and compounded historic racial inequities and also demonstrated how policy choices matter to improve well being and advance equity.
+The economic crash caused by COVID underscored and compounded historic racial inequities and also demonstrated how policy choices matter to improve well-being and advance equity.
 Federal and state policy actions and supports such as eviction moratoriums, paid family leave, unemployment insurance, expanded federal tax credits, state emergency assistance, and state tax and eviction reforms, among others, arrived at a critical time and expanded access to households previously excluded to help families stay housed and healthy.
 In Washington, a number of innovative policies recently passed which will continue to support thriving communities.
 Many families have yet to access the supports available to them.
 Just as the pandemic continues, the work to fully, equitably, and permanently implement these reforms isn’t over.
-Please join us for a two part discussion about what’s at stake for Washington families and the role the philanthropic, public and nonprofit sectors can play to continue the momentum to building a more economically just system now and going forward.
+Please join us for a two-part discussion about what’s at stake for Washington families and the role the philanthropic, public and nonprofit sectors can play to continue the momentum to building a more economically just system now and going forward.